Programs : Brochure

 |Program Manager||Carrie Moore | firstname.lastname@example.org|

 |General||Based in London, this seminar will explore the theme of technology in international business.
 Students will be introduced to innovative global companies in a variety of industries, from manufacturing to financial services.|

-When you think of the United Kingdom, do you think of castles?
+When you think of the United Kingdom, do you picture castles?
 Double-decker buses?
-High tea?
-How about high tech?
-The UK is home to a wide range of innovative and technology-focused industries.
-For example, did you know that:
+Sheep?
+How about innovative and technology-focused industries?

-Our group will meet with executives in large and small firms in and around London to hear about the dynamic challenges that they face.
+Based in London, this seminar will explore the theme of innovation in international business.
+Students will be introduced to innovative global companies in a variety of industries, from manufacturing to financial services.
+Our group will meet with executives in large and small firms in and around London to learn firsthand about the dynamic challenges that they face.
 We will learn from US firms with branches in the UK and from British firms that export around the world.
 Many of the firms that we will visit have a connection to the Pacific Northwest.

 Likely activities will include:

 - Tour of the trading room of a major bank in the City of London to see how global finance relies on technology.

 - Witnessing new applications of technology in manufacturing, logistics, and sales.

 - Visiting Tech City, Europe's fastest growing technology cluster.
 It is home to well-known firms like Google and IBM and also the center of the UK'S start-up activity.